hero media

 Inner Studio have expanded to South Yarra.

-Following the success of their Collingwood outpost, Inner Studio have opened doors to a two-storey venue in South Yarra.
-The studio was founded by brothers and former AFL players Will Slade and Ben Sinclair, who unsurprisingly know a thing or two about the importance of stress resilience and recovery.
-Rather than a traditional day spa, the space invites wellness enthusiasts to partake in the practices that helped them perform at their best.
+Following the success of their Collingwood outpost, Inner Studio has opened doors to a lush two-storey venue in South Yarra.
+The studio was founded by brothers and former AFL players Will Slade and Ben Sinclair, who unsurprisingly have a strong understanding of the importance of stress resilience and recovery.
+Rather than a traditional day spa, the space invites wellness enthusiasts to partake in the practices that they feel helped them perform at their best.

 A large timber sauna